gladstone-institutes/bioinfo_agents/README.md

 # Bioinformatics Agents for Claude Code

 A collection of specialized bioinformatics sub-agents designed for coordinated multi-agent workflows with Claude Code.
-These agents provide intelligent, domain-aware assistance for bioinformatics development projects.

 # Subagent Design Guide